• Asset Managers

 Advisors

-July 19, 2024: The 3rd Quarter Sabrient Baker's Dozen UIT Portfolio (FXHJRX) was launched by First Trust Portfolios on July 19, 2024.
+October 18, 2024: The 4th Quarter Sabrient Baker's Dozen UIT Portfolio (FYBAFX) was launched by First Trust Portfolios on October 18, 2024.
 This portfolio invests in top-ranked (at the time of their selection) small-cap stocks that represent a cross-section of industries that Sabrient believes are positioned to perform well in the coming year.
-The stocks are GARP stocks—stocks that represent "growth at a reasonable price”—and they are meant to be held for the full term of the trust, which terminates October 20, 2025.
+The stocks are GARP stocks—stocks that represent "growth at a reasonable price”—and they are meant to be held for the full term of the trust, which terminates January 20, 2026.
 For a prospectus or fact sheet, please visit First Trust Portfolios.

 Scott Martindale by Scott Martindale